AdaptiveMotorControlLab/CEBRA/docs/source/usage.rst

     from sklearn.model_selection import train_test_split

     split_idx = int(0.8 * len(neural_data))
-    #suggest: 5%-20% depending on your dataset size; note this also split
+    # suggestion: 5%-20% depending on your dataset size; note that this splits the
-             early/late, which might not be ideal for your data/expt!
+    # into an early and late part, which might not be ideal for your data/experiment!
+    # As a more involved alternative, consider e.g. a nested time-series split.

     train_data = neural_data[:split_idx]
     valid_data = neural_data[split_idx:]